-3. An International Applicant Financial Statement, in US currency showing the applicant has funding to support at least four (4) years of study.
+3. An International Applicant Financial Statement (Under Revision), in US currency showing the applicant has funding to support at least four (4) years of study.
 Please complete this form and return it along with supporting documentation to the Office of Undergraduate Admissions.

 4. Academic credentials must be certified true copies from the high school, college, or university.
 Original transcripts from all institutions must be submitted from the foreign institutions directly to the Office of Undergraduate Admissions.
 To determine academic eligibility for admission, academic credentials must be translated into English.

 5. If you attended an international secondary school that uses a grading and evaluating system different than the US system, you will need a course-by-course evaluation and GPA computation of your secondary school record.
 It is the responsibility of the applicant to contact the evaluation agency directly and to provide FAMU with an original evaluation of all academic credentials.
 You may send this record, which should indicate performance evaluations and grades for work completed over a period of at least three years, to one of the agencies listed below for evaluation.
 For more information on freshmen applicants requirements, please click here.

 6. If you have attended any international universities, a translation and evaluation of work completed at each institution is required.
 Transcripts should be sent to one of the agencies below for a course-by-course evaluation.
 Request the agency to send the evaluation directly to FAMU.
 Please note that if you have earned 60 or more semester or 90 quarter hours at a post-secondary institution, it will not be necessary for you to submit your secondary school records.
 For more information on transfer student criteria, please click here.